 Put simply, a countersink is better if you want to retain a smooth surface, have a limited space to work with, and need the job done at a faster speed.
 It also looks more attractive, especially on a printed circuit board compared to a counterbore.

-For wood and metal materials, the difference may not amount to much.
-Both can be used with similar effects.
-The only difference would be the type and strength of connection that you want to make in the material.
-The differences become greater when creating holes for connections in a printed circuit board.
+The differences become greater when creating holes for connections in printed circuit boards and thin sheets.
 So, be sure to evaluate the situation properly before choosing between a countersink and counterbore for your needs.